 This recipe is a pretty simple, but fancy feeling chicken.
 I’ve made this plenty of times; from celebratory parties to BBQs, quick dinners to dinner parties, this chicken works so well.

 It works because I use simple, but real ingredients.
-This marinade is good for 4 chicken breasts butterflied into 8 portions, however, you can easily double, triple, this recipe.
+This marinade is good for 2-3 pounds of chicken, but you can easily double, triple, this recipe.
 While I cooked this chicken on the grill last night, I’ve used this to roast chicken breasts in the oven plenty of times.

 - 2 lemons juiced

 - 1 tbsp fresh herbs (rosemary and thyme work great here--if using dry herbs, use 1/2 tbsp.)

 - 2-3 lb. chicken breasts

 - Mix all the ingredients together in a bowl.

 - Add chicken to the bowl.
 Let it marinate for at least 30 minutes, covered, in the refrigerator before grilling or cooking.

 Nutritional Information and WW Points reflect marinade only (with 8 servings)